LeeMorinUCF/QMB6358F21/demo_16_SQL_Intro/README.md

 # Interacting with Databases Using SQL Scripts

+In this section, we will learn how information can be stored, retrieved and organized using databases.
+Businesses and other organizations rely heavily on databases to keep track of information for many accounting and payroll functions.
+Your very own information is stored in many databases.
+For example, the IRS keeps a record of your tax information by recording amounts in the fields of your tax return, your vital statistics, and the primary key is your social security number.
+If you have a driver's license, the DMV keeps a record of your vehicles, any tickets you may have received, your vital statistics, and these are indexed by your driver's license number as the primary key.
+The same is true for any online purchases you make: your order details, your address and your purchase history are all stored in a database with some form of customer id number and order number.
+The primary reason for a business analyst or data scientist to use databases is to generate a dataset from the information stored in databases.

+The primary tool that we will use is the Python module ```sqlite3```.
+SQL is an acronym for *Structured Query Language*, which is either pronounced "S-Q-L" or "sequel".
+It is a language or, more precisely, a set of dialects that are used to execute commands called *queries* using *relational databases*.
+There exist many dialects of SQL and in fact, many other database structures that do not fall under the SQL paradigm.
+However, SQL is ubiquitous in business and is a stepping stone to more advanced methods of interacting with databases.
+The dialect of SQL called ```sqlite3``` is a compact and versatile set of infrastructure for executing SQL queries and interacting with databases.

 SQL is a language in its own right, so it makes sense to write your queries in dedicated SQL scripts.